 Next meeting is November 11, 2020 - please visit site of appeal ZBA 2020-5

 Barr asked all members to please let him know if they would be unable to attend.
-Shoemaker and Jakubiak may have conflicts and gainey and Meinke will sit in.
+Shoemaker and Jakubiak may have conflicts and GAINEY and Meinke will sit in.

 Barr will ask Sumerix for his intention having missed several meetings or for his resignation.